136MasterNR/Battles-of-Batch/README.md

   - Coming Soon!

 ### Use Commands for Devs
-  - Go to the menu, and type `cmd`, then type `commands` to list all available dev cmds.
-If shortcut keys enabled, hit CTRL + T.
+  - Go to the menu and hit CTRL + T to show the game's terminal.
+Exit using `exit`.
-    - **clear**: Clears the console window.
+  - After entering the terminal, type in `commands` to show all available commands and their information.
+Below you can read some extra information about a few commands.
-    - **debug**: Enables manual debugging mode, it gives more information on some User Interfaces, and reverts some User Interfaces back to preDev versions.
+    - **debug**: Enables manual debugging mode, it gives more information on some User Interfaces, reverts some User Interfaces back to preDev versions and creastes debug files.
+Created for developing purposes.
     - **import**: Display an [ANSI](https://www.robvanderwoude.com/ansi.php) text file.
 Use `.ans` as a file type.
-Use an argument after the command, e.g. `import mysupertxt.ans`.
+Use an argument after the command, e.g. `import mysupertxt`.
 Make sure to move your ansi text in the directory `.\data\cmds\`.
-    - **help**: See more information and all commands.

 # FAQ
   - Q: **Why in Batch?**